ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—A story is told of an
+A story is told of an
 apple tree planted over the grave of Roger
 Williams to this effect: The tree had pushed
 downward one of its main roots in a sloping